 Today’s rune is Uruz.

-Uruz rune free cross stitch pattern
+Uruz rune cross stitch pattern

 Pattern size: 36 x 49 stitches